 When an audit assignment has been carried out, the auditor shall draft a report showing the matters arising.
-Draft reports should be reviewed and their findings discussed with the Audit Manager//Principal Auditor / Head of Internal Audit.
+Draft reports should be reviewed and their findings discussed with the Principal Auditor / Audit Manager.

-Following conclusion of the Audit Managerial Reviewquality review, the draft report will be submitted to the relevant Head of Service and Manager of the Service.
+Following conclusion of the quality review, the draft report will be submitted to the relevant Head of Service and Manager of the Service.